The Search for the Self-Moving Case

 It’s worth looking back and remembering that once upon a time, every copy of a document had to be painstakingly written out by an employee called a scrivener.
 This job was so mindless and dull that Herman Melville wrote one of literature’s most dismal stories about the job.

-The scriveners lost their jobs to carbon paper and typewriters — and finally the Xerox machine was invented by an arthritic attorney.
+The scriveners lost their jobs to carbon paper and typewriters — and finally, the Xerox machine was invented by an arthritic attorney.
 But the revolution we’re seeing today goes even deeper than replacing depressed scriveners with a copier.
-As we streamline and automate, we’re finding more ways a case — and an entire legal practice — can truly move itself forward.
+As we streamline and automate, we’re finding more ways a case — and the entire legal practice — can truly move forward with Personal Injury Case Management Software.